alexgunkel/logbook/README.md

 At the moment, string recognition is case-sensitive and only lower case strings are recognized.

+*LogBook* will accept your logs and send back a *200 Status OK* response as soon as it can recognize the body of the request as valid JSON.
+That does *not* mean that it can interpret it.
+Your message might still be invalid.

 ### Header
 Information about the *application* that is logging the event(s) should be put into the header information.
 The header keys have *LogBook*